JacoboLansac/audits/solo/temple/templeGold/temple-gold-report.md

     }
 ```

-However, a compromised wallet with the right permissions could call this function and make the contract insolvent, because `nextAuctionGoldAmount` is what determins the `TGLD` that is being auctioned.
-If the amount is aucitoned, but the tokens aren't in the contract balance, the contract is insolvent.
+However, a compromised wallet with the right permissions could call this function and make the contract insolvent, because `nextAuctionGoldAmount` determines the `TGLD` being auctioned.
+If the amount is auctioned, but the tokens aren't in the contract balance, the contract is insolvent.

 ```solidity
     function startAuction() external override {